Title: Setting up the Shot

 Type notes for this course below, and we'll automatically save them and sync them to your dashboard.

-So a now you’ve got your camera all set up, its faded on the tripod I like to do the things sitting down because you may be there for some time and there’s no point in standing up.
+So a now you’ve got your camera all set up, its securely on the tripod.
+I like to do the things sitting down because you may be there for some time and there’s no point in standing up.
 Have your subject sit across from you.
 Line up the camera so that the subject is actually looking into the camera and peer down the lens like this.
 Get behind the thing.
 This may not be the most natural thing in the world but it’s more important the way the subject appears on camera, on the screen to the person who’s watching it than your own particular comfort.

 So when you get the whole thing lined up and you get behind it of course be sure to mic the subject.
 Put a radio mic on them or a hardwire mic on them.
 You want to pick a quiet space.
 The whole point of an interview it is by definition it's an artificial event.
 Interviews don't normally take place in real life.
 When were shooting actuality, we like not to direct.
 We like to capture things as they’re actually happening.
 But when it comes the interview, the interview is fake from beginning to end.
 So you can set the subject any way you want.